Asynchronous multi-class traffic management in wide area networks

 \section{Introduction}

-\IEEEPARstart {W}{i}th the emergence of new applications and explosive increase in Internet traffic, ensuring high-quality service for multi-class traffic has become a significant challenge for Internet service providers.
-In addition to investing in long-term infrastructure expansion, TE, a technology for QoS improvement and network efficiency optimization, is a way to tackle this issue.
+With the emergence of new applications and the explosive growth of Internet traffic, ensuring high-quality service for multi-class traffic has become a major challenge for Internet service providers.
+In addition to investing in long-term infrastructure expansion, TE, a technology for improving QoS and network efficiency, is one way to tackle this issue.

-In recent years, extensive research on TE has been conducted based on Software-Defined Networking (SDN)\cite{mendiola2016survey}.
-SDN facilitates the deployment of online TE by enabling a centralized network architecture and automated configuration of underlying devices.
-Compared to conventional TE approaches with distributed control logic\cite{AKYILDIZ20141,verma2016review,hanzo2007survey}, SDN-based TE achieves better performance in several metrics (e.g., link utilization\cite{10.1145/3230543.3230545}, network utility\cite{6678113}, and end-to-end delay\cite{8277296}).
+In recent years, extensive research has been conducted on TE based on Software-Defined Networking (SDN)\cite{mendiola2016survey}.
+SDN facilitates the deployment of online TE by enabling a centralized network architecture and automated configuration of the underlying devices.
+Compared to traditional TE approaches with distributed control logic\cite{AKYILDIZ20141,verma2016review,hanzo2007survey}, SDN-based TE achieves better performance in several metrics (e.g., link utilization\cite{10.1145/3230543.3230545}, network utility\cite{6678113}, and end-to-end (E2E) delay\cite{8277296}).
 The performance improvement of SDN-based TE can be attributed to three key factors.
 First, SDN-based TE can orchestrate network resources in a global network view.
-Second, flow-level control and automated control rule updates are enabled by SDN standards, such as OpenFlow and P4\cite{10.1145/2656877.2656890}.
-Moreover, complex heuristic algorithms or machine learning agents for TE decision-making can be employed in the decoupled control plane, unconstrained by device ability.
+Second, flow-level control and automated control rule updates are enabled by SDN standards such as OpenFlow and P4\cite{10.1145/2656877.2656890}.
+In addition, complex heuristic algorithms or machine learning agents can be used for TE decision-making in the decoupled control plane, unconstrained by device capabilities.